Functional calculus for $C_{0}$-groups using (co)type: Introduction

 The interpolation spaces $\D_{A}(\theta,1)$ and the fractional domains $\D((\lambda+\ui A)^{-\theta})$ increase as $\theta$ tends to zero.
-Therefore the statements in this paper show that many functional calculus properties depend in a quantitative manner on how ``close'' the geometry of the underlying space is to that of a Hilbert space.
+Therefore the statements in this paper show that many functional calculus properties depend in a quantitative manner on how close the geometry of the underlying space is to that of a Hilbert space.
 Since each UMD space has non-trivial type and finite cotype, Theorem \ref{main result introduction} provides a scale of functional calculus results on UMD spaces.
-For $(\Omega,\mu)$ a measure space and $p\in[1,\infty)$, the space $\Ellp(\Omega,\mu)$ is a $p$-convex and $p$-concave Banach lattice with type $\min(p,2)$ and cotype $\max(p,2)$.
-Hence our results show that the functional calculus properties of group generators on $\Ellp$-spaces improve as $p$ tends to $2$.